mluukkai/WebPalvelinohjelmointi2023/web/ilmoittautuminen-english.md

 ![kuva](https://raw.githubusercontent.com/mluukkai/WebPalvelinohjelmointi2023/main/images/ilmo-1.png)

-You will receive your credits after you have submitted enough exercises for a passing grade, passed the exam and then letting us know through the exercise submission system that you have completed the course:
+You will receive your credits after you have submitted enough exercises for a passing grade and then letting us know through the exercise submission system that you have completed the course:

 ![kuva](https://raw.githubusercontent.com/mluukkai/WebPalvelinohjelmointi2023/main/images/ilmo-2.png)